peter-duongGHub/T2A2/README.md

 - **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example since route has a comment id that does not exist in database returns error message to the view and a HTTP error code 404
 ![Comment-Fail](./docs/Comment8.PNG)

-## Styling Guide - API style guide
+## Styling Guide - API style guide - PEP 8
-ALL queries or model methods are commented to a THOROUGH level of detail, with reference to a style guide or comment style guide in the project documentation.

 https://docs.gitlab.com/ee/development/api_styleguide.html